marcelkalveram/awesome-product-engineer/README.md

 - [Product for Engineers](https://newsletter.posthog.com/) - A newsletter for early-stage startups that helps engineers build great products.
 - [Product Engineering](https://producteng.dev/) - A Substack with deep dives into the technical levers behind products users love.
-- [Enginuity](https://newsletter.enginuity.software/) - Insights on cultivating a product engineering mindset and creating meaningful software.
+- [Enginuity](https://newsletter.enginuity.software/) - Insights on cultivating a Product Engineering mindset and creating meaningful software.
 - [Product Compass](https://www.productcompass.pm/) - Actionable tips, zero-to-one resources, and step-by-step playbooks for product builders.
 - [The Pragmatic Engineer](https://newsletter.pragmaticengineer.com/) - A newsletter for software engineers and engineering managers, occasionally touching on product topics.